 In 2009, Mr. Moebes started Moebes Law, LLC and has passionately represented the injured ever since.
 In fact, he has recovered millions of dollars and won countless medical procedures in the course of his representation of injured workers and veterans since starting his firm.
 He is active in the National Organization for Veterans Advocates, the Workers Injury Law and Advocacy Group, and numerous local and national bar organizations.

 Mr. Moebes has been named a “Rising Star” by the Georgia “Super Lawyers” organization multiple times, an honor given to 2.5% of attorneys in their practice field as voted upon by their peers.
 He has also been named among the “Legal Elite” by GeorgiaTrend magazine.
 He has lectured at the Georgia Trial Lawyers annual convention, the “Fundamentals of Law Practice” course at Georgia State University College of Law, and the “National Return to Work Week” radio show.
 In 2013, he was interviewed for the companion guide of “Solo By Choice,” a guide to starting one’s own law firm.

 When not serving his country or his clients, Michael enjoys traveling, writing, and time with his three young children, wife, and dog of questionable lineage.
-He and his family are active members at Buckhead Church and support several local charities, including Wellspring Living, the Sandy Springs Conservancy, and Life2Life.
-He serves as Secretary of the Board for Act 3 Theater in Sandy Springs and Treasurer of the Sandy Springs Bar Association.
+He and his family are active members at Buckhead Church and support several local charities, including Wellspring Living, the Sandy Springs Conservancy, and the Anti-Defamation League; he was selected to the Glass Leadership Institute for the ADL.
+He serves as Secretary of the Board for Act 3 Theater in Sandy Springs and Treasurer for the Sandy Springs Bar Association.
 He was chosen for Leadership Sandy Springs in 2013 (becoming an LSS Ambassador in 2014).